batmany13/about-me/README.md

 ### I am an eternal optimist and like creating a fun environment

 I like to create a fun environment because what we do can be pretty stressful.
 I enjoy building a jovial rapport with my team, and spark joy in their work.
-I am also an eternal optimist so difficult situations at work doesn't get me down and I always look for a positive light.
+I am also an eternal optimist so difficult situations at work doesn't get me down (as much) and I always look the positive angle.
 While many people think I am an outgoing fun-loving extrovert, I am really an introvert (or maybe ambivert) and enjoy being alone every so often to re-charge.

 ### I like to ask why